-For most mental disorders and for most people, treatment is effective in a period of “weeks to months,” said Dr. Steven Hoge, chair of the American Psychiatric Association’s Council on Psychiatry and the Law, though there are people who are not completely responsive to treatment or who relapse.
+For most mental disorders and for most people, treatment is effective in a period of “weeks to months,” said Dr. Steven Hoge, chair of the American Psychiatric Association’s Council on Psychiatry and the Law.
+Even so, some people are not completely responsive to treatment or relapse.

 In his opinion, the 5-year waiting period is “reasonable.”
 But given the range of reasons for civil commitments, a case-by-case analysis would be a better way to determine if someone who has been committed should be allowed to buy a gun, Hoge said.

-Still, limitations on gun purchases for people who have been involuntarily committed is unlikely to dramatically reduce gun violence, he said.
+But, he added, limitations on gun purchases for people who have been involuntarily committed is unlikely to dramatically reduce gun violence.

 “The public has massively overestimated the dangerousness of the mentally disordered,” Hoge said.

-State Sen. Renee Unterman, R-Buford, chairwoman of the Senate Health and Human Services Committee, said the provision to remove names after five years was put into Georgia law to spare those with mental illness the stigma even after their illnesses are controlled.
+State Sen. Renee Unterman, R-Buford, has said the provision to remove names after five years was put into Georgia law to spare those with mental illness the stigma after their illnesses are controlled.

-“It’s a tenuous position for someone to have had a mental illness,” said Unterman.
+“It’s a tenuous position for someone to have had a mental illness,” Unterman in a previous interview.
 “Your mental health when you’re 25 years old is different from when you’re 55 years old.
 Why should you carry the baggage and stigma of mental illness? … If you stigmatize people, it makes people afraid to come out.”